UNHCR-NGO Toolkit for Practical Cooperation on Resettlement: 1. Operational Activities - Participatory Assessments: Definitions and FAQs

 Ethics of participation

 The safety, rights and well-being of refugees and other persons of concern who share their experiences must be safeguarded.
 Persons of concern do not have to participate in the assessment if they prefer not to, should not be prompted to give information in public which embarrasses them, makes them feel uncomfortable or makes them relive traumatic experiences.
 Persons of concern must be told the purpose and process of the assessment and be informed of its limitations, so that false expectations are not raised.
 Persons of concern must be reassured that confidentiality of information sources will be respected and must be kept informed of how the information they provide is being used and of any follow-up actions taken.

 Follow-up to Participatory Assessment exercises is an essential step.
-First, it lets refugees know that they have been heard and that their views are being taken into account, even if funding is restricted.
-Second, following up keeps channels of communication between refugees and multifunctional teams open, keeping the exchange of information flowing and enabling trust to be built over time.
-Third, proper follow up enables Multifunctional Teams to validate certain information.
+Firstly, it lets refugees know that they have been heard and that their views are being taken into account, even if funding is restricted.
+Secondly, following up keeps channels of communication between refugees and multifunctional teams open, keeping the exchange of information flowing and enabling trust to be built over time.
+Thirdly, proper follow up enables Multifunctional Teams to validate certain information.